-As an illustration, let me share an experience from teaching at a seminary.
+As an illustration, let me share an experience while teaching at a seminary.
 One semester a person who was not a student approached me.
 He asked to audit my apologetics class.

-To be sure of his commitment, I agreed to let him audit the classes.
+To ensure his commitment, I agreed to let him audit the classes.
 However, I stipulated several responsibilities.

 For example, he needed to attend all the classes unless excused.
 Further, I asked him to take the examinations without a recorded grade.

 Essentially these stipulations were an attempt to assure his class engagement.
 I never heard from the student again.

 Obviously, my requirements were beyond his expectations.
-He had no desire to make a commitment.
+He had no desire to commit.
 His response reminded me of Christians wanting to “audit” the Christian spiritual life.

 II.
 Can I Make Being a Disciple Fit My Expectations?

 Unfortunately, after accepting Christ, some Christians have a very selfish perspective.
 Self-focused Christians believe their faith must conform to their lifestyle and schedule.

-They fail to realize that Jesus wants them to conform their lives to him instead.
+They fail to realize that Jesus wants them to conform their lives to him.
 Most importantly, growing in Christ-likeness is our goal.

-After all, it’s Jesus who says, “Whoever does not take his cross and follow me is not worthy of me.”
+After all, Jesus says, “Whoever does not take his cross and follow me is not worthy of me.”
 (Matt.
 10:38).